Tax loopholes do exist. They are just hard to come by. How much do you know about the cash balance plan tax deduction?

 Like most defined benefit plans offered by employers, cash balance plans are considered tax deferred retirement vehicles.
 Plan contributions are taxed when withdrawn.

 The problem with most other defined benefit plans such as a 401(k) plan are the contribution limits.
 The maximum deductible contribution is limited to $19,500 (as of 2020) for a 401k plan.

 The benefit of using a cash balance plan is the ability to contribute substantially more to a qualified retirement pension plan.
 Contribution limits are age dependent, allowing older aged employees to contribute more.
-The plan documents will defined the contribution limits.
+The plan documents will define the contribution limits.

 Cash balance plans are unique in that they allow one to contribute to both their cash balance plan and a 401(k) plan.
 Thus they can take advantage of the tax deduction benefits of both retirement vehicles.